zerok/zerokspot.com/content/weblog/2020/regional-online-shopping.md

 - D: Large Austrian furniture company
 - E: Danish retailer for mattresses et al

 *None* of the orders made at these companies worked as expected.
-Our order at A for a couple of drawers got postponed without any specific target date just to arrive another week later, the one at B was cancelled shortly prior to the expected delivery and multiple weeks after the original order was placed.
+Our order at A for a couple of drawers got postponed (after about a month had already passed) without any specific target date just to arrive another week later, the one at B was cancelled shortly prior to the expected delivery and multiple weeks after the original order was placed.
 We have absolutely no idea what’s up with C since they don’t respond to calls.
 If they weren’t a known company, we’d consider the whole thing a scam and file a legal complaint.
 It is one thing when a delivery takes multiple times the estimated time, but it’s another level of damage to a company’s reputation when the customer service doesn’t even pick up anymore.
 The order with D also took far longer than expected and estimated.
 E was split into multiple deliveries due to the warehouses being understaffed with one coming about a week before the other.

 To summarise: 3 out of 5 orders were actually fulfilled by the time I’m writing this.
 1 was cancelled due to a mess-up in their stock management and 1 is … still in limbo.